keeganpaleshi/RMTest/readme.txt

 `plot_time_style` chooses how the histogram is drawn in the time-series plot.
 Use `"steps"` (default) for a stepped histogram or `"lines"` to connect bin centers with straight lines.
+The line style is useful when overlaying multiple isotopes so one does not obscure the other.

 `overlay_isotopes` under `plotting` keeps both isotope windows intact when invoking `plot_time_series`.
 When set to `true` the analysis does